Meet Lil Bri, Houston’s Newest Pride and Joy

 We had the opportunity to connect with Lil Bri and talk about her life growing up in Houston, the advice she received from DJ Khaled, her new album and much more.

 Thanks for taking the time to chat with us.
 To start off, what does a typical day look like for you?

 A typical day for me is waking up and saying my prayers.
-Thanking God for putting me in the position I’m in.
-Some days I’ll start off writing, just getting my mind juiced up.
-If I have an event, just preparing for that.
+Just thanking God for putting me in the position I’m in.
+Some days I’ll start off writing and just getting my mind juiced up.
+If I’m doing an event, I’ll prepare for that.

 I’m always trying to work on my craft.
 I’m never relaxed where I’m just chilling.
 It’s always finding something to do to better myself as an artist.

 You began writing at a very young age.
 What led you to start rapping?